Nkzq/no-jQuery-snippets/README.md

-vfind | Returns a list of the elements within the document (using depth-first pre-order traversal of the document's nodes) that match the specified group of selectors. vfindChild | Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element. vgetAttr | Get the value of an attribute for the first element in the set of matched elements. vhtml | Get the HTML contents of the first element in the set of matched elements. vouterHtml | Get the outer HTML contents of the first element in the set of matched elements. vtext | Get the combined text contents of each element in the set of matched elements, including their descendants. vhasClass | Determine whether any of the matched elements are assigned the given class. vis | Check the current matched set of elements against a selector, element, or jQuery object and return true if at least one of these elements matches the given arguments. vnext | Get the immediately following sibling of each element in the set of matched elements.
-If a selector is provided, it retrieves the next sibling only if it matches that selector. voffset | Get the current coordinates of the first element in the set of matched elements, relative to the document. voffsetParent | Get the closest ancestor element that is positioned. vouterHeight | Get the current computed outer height (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterHeightMargin | Get the current computed outer height (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterWidth | Get the current computed outer width (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterWidthMargin | Get the current computed outer width (including padding, border, and optionally margin) for the first element in the set of matched elements. vparent | Get the parent of each element in the current set of matched elements, optionally filtered by a selector.
+vfind | Returns a list of the elements within the document (using depth-first pre-order traversal of the document's nodes) that match the specified group of selectors. vfindChild | Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element. vgetAttr | Get the value of an attribute for the first element in the set of matched elements. vhasClass | Determine whether any of the matched elements are assigned the given class. vhtml | Get the HTML contents of the first element in the set of matched elements. vis | Check the current matched set of elements against a selector, element, or jQuery object and return true if at least one of these elements matches the given arguments. vnext | Get the immediately following sibling of each element in the set of matched elements.
+If a selector is provided, it retrieves the next sibling only if it matches that selector. voffset | Get the current coordinates of the first element in the set of matched elements, relative to the document. voffsetParent | Get the closest ancestor element that is positioned. vouterHeight | Get the current computed outer height (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterHeightMargin | Get the current computed outer height (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterHtml | Get the outer HTML contents of the first element in the set of matched elements. vouterWidth | Get the current computed outer width (including padding, border, and optionally margin) for the first element in the set of matched elements. vouterWidthMargin | Get the current computed outer width (including padding, border, and optionally margin) for the first element in the set of matched elements. vparent | Get the parent of each element in the current set of matched elements, optionally filtered by a selector.